godaddy/asherah/server/samples/clients/node/README.md

                     [string] [default: "../../../../protos/appencryption.proto"]
 ```

-##Development Notes
+## Development Notes
-To build the docker image locally, the `build` command needs to be executed from the [server](../../../../server)
+To build the docker image locally, the `docker build -f samples/clients/node/Dockerfile .` command needs to be executed
-directory.
-Since the node client generates the proto code dynamically, we need to modify the build context to pass the
+from the [server](/server) directory.
+Since the node client generates the proto code dynamically, we need to modify the
-[proto file](../../../protos/appencryption.proto) during the build phase.q
+build context to pass the [proto file](../../../protos/appencryption.proto) during the build phase.